defog-ai/sql-eval/README.md

 ### OpenAI
 Remember to have your OpenAI API key (`OPENAI_API_KEY="sk-..."`) set as an environment variable before running the test.
 Instructions [here](https://help.openai.com/en/articles/5112595-best-practices-for-api-key-safety). <br>
-To test it out with just 10 questions (instead of all 175):
+To test it out with just 10 questions (instead of all 175), parallelized across 5 :

 ```bash
 mkdir results # create directory for storing results